jcrichard/firls/README.md

 Sparse matrix
 -------------
 The library support solving large sparse problems.
-Currently the **norme 1** is not supported.
+Currently the **norm 1** is not supported.
 A sparse version of the cyclical coordinate descent algorithm will come later.

 Scikit-learn API